shirleyobih1/path-cc.github.io/_events/2022-All-Hands-Meeting.md

 There are separate registration forms for the in-person and virtual-only components.
 Please register only once for either the in-person or the virtual.

 #### Registration for online components
 Registration is OPEN!
-Click here to register.
+For details visit: [https://opensciencegrid.org/all-hands/2022/](https://opensciencegrid.org/all-hands/2022/)

 Registration for the online components is **free**, but required.

 #### Registration for in-person components
 Registration is OPEN!
-Click [here](https://oupacsrcc-web.ungerboeck.net/reg/reg_p1_form.aspx?oc=10&ct=PART&eventid=10048) to register.
+For details, visit: [https://opensciencegrid.org/all-hands/2022/](https://opensciencegrid.org/all-hands/2022/).

 Registration for the in-person OSG All-Hands Meeting 2022 costs **$70**, which includes:
 - Attendance Monday through Wednesday (Thursday and Friday are virtual only)